haroldsnyers/database_clustering/sharding/00-setup-sharding-doc.md

         }
 }
 ```
-And now if we try to get the shard destribution of the collection and
+And now if we try to get the shard distribution of the collection and

 ```